Optical response and nonlinear Hall response of twisted bilayer graphene in the insulating state: Results

 To further distinguish the SPQH state, the SPVH state and the SPKIVC state, we calculate the nonlinear Hall response of the three states.
 The response function is\cite{PhysRevLett.115.216806} \beq \chi_{abc}=\varepsilon_{adc}\frac{e^3\tau}{2(1+i\omega\tau)}\int_k(\partial_bf_0)\Omega_d, \eeq which is proportional to the Berry curvature dipole \beq D_{bd}=\int_k(\partial_bf_0)\Omega_d, \eeq here $\tau$, $f_0$ correspond to the relaxation time and zero-temperature Fermi function, respectively, and $\Omega_z$ is the Berry curvature, which reads \beq \Omega_z=-i(\langle\partial_xu_k|\partial_yu_k\rangle-\langle\partial_yu_k|\partial_xu_k\rangle). \eeq

 We ignore the relaxation time difference in different states and compare the Berry curvature dipole only.
 In the numerical calculation, we calculate the Berry curvature dipole $D_{bd}=\int_k(\partial_bf_0)\Omega_d$.
-The chemical potential dependence of Berry curvature dipole is given in Fig.4, from which we find the Berry curvature dipole $D_{xz}$ and $D_{yz}$ of spin polarized valley Hall state are identical, which is related to the symmetry group of this state, but in the other three states they are different.
-And in the SPQH state, the response of $D_{xz}$ is much smaller than the response $D_{yz}$.\\
+The chemical potential dependence of Berry curvature dipole is given in Fig.4, from which we see the Berry curvature dipole is $0$ in the SPVP state and SPKIVC state.
+The reason of the zero Berry curvature dipole is the because of the presence of $C_2T$ or $C_2T$-like symmetry in these two states (in fact there is no time-reversal symmetry in the SPKIVC state, time reversal symmetry is breaking, but there is another anti-unitary symmetry $\tau_y\mathcal{K}$), under the $C_2T$ symmetry constraint, the Berry curvature is $0$.\\

-The degeneracy of $D_{xz} $ and $D_{yz}$ in Fig. 4(c) can be explained as follows.
-The SPVH state has a unique anti-unitary symmetry $g=\tau_y\mathcal{K}$ among the four considered insulating states, where $\mathcal{K}$ is conjugate, but the other three states are not invariant under this symmetry operation, along with the $C_3$ rotation, they can form a group which is isomorphic to the $D_3$ double group, and $D_{xz}$, $D_{yz}$ form the two-dimensional irreducible representation of this group.
-The details of this group are given in the Appendix B.
+From the result in Fig. 4, we can distinguish the four different insulating states.
+In the spin-polarized KIVC state, there is always no nonlinear Hall response.
+The Berry curvature dipole is non-zero only in the spin-polarized quantum Hall state.
+While in the spin-polarized valley-polarized state, in the presence of magnetic field or substrate, the Berry curvature dipole is non-zero, and the direction of non-linear Hall current is unchanged.
+In the spin-polarized quantum Hall state, the nonlinear direction of Hall current is reversed between the state in the presence of magnetic field along $z-$ direction and $x-$direction.
+In the spin-polarized valley Hall state, the Berry curvature dipole is non-zero only in the presence of magnetic field along $z-$direction.